In 2022, having an online presence for your restaurant business is essential.

 The more information you add about your restaurant, the bigger the chances of hungry customers finding it.

-Your restaurant website is the most crucial element you need to add to Google My Business.
+Your restaurant website is the most crucial element you need to add to Google Business Profile.

 It will bring you an incredibly valuable free backlink and make it easy for people to navigate to your website.